-Each transfer and four-year scholarship student is required to complete at least 20 hours of volunteer service over the course of the each academic year (fall, winter, spring, and/or summer terms).
+Every Two-Year and Four-Year Renewable Scholarship student is required to complete at least 20 hours of volunteer service over the course of each academic year.

-Through this requirement, the Scholarship Office hopes to help foster within its scholarship recipients a lasting dedication to social responsibility and citizenship.
-Students will not only have the opportunity to give back to others, but also have the chance to learn new skills while continuing to build upon existing ones.
-Through volunteering, the Scholarship Office hopes students will be exposed to new perspectives and different ways of thinking about issues within the community.
+Why do we require this of our students?
+Through the service program, the LSA Scholarship Office hopes to help foster within its scholarship recipients a lasting dedication to social responsibility and citizenship.
+Students will not only have the opportunity to give back to others, but also have the chance to learn new skills that can aid them beyond the classroom.
+Through volunteering, students will be exposed to new perspectives and different ways of thinking about issues within their community.

-- The 20-hour service requirement can be met through any means the student chooses, but it must be through an official student or community organization.
-See examples below.
+The 20-hour service requirement can be met through any means the student chooses, but it must be through an official student or community organization.
+Some examples of appropriate organizations are detailed in the FAQ below.

-The LSA Office reserves the right to evaluate the legitimacy of service work on a case-by-case basis.
-Students will receive an email if any or all of their service hours do not meet the necessary requirements.
+The LSA Scholarship Office reserves the right to evaluate the legitimacy of service work on a case-by-case basis.
+Students will be notified if their service hours do not meet the necessary requirements.

 What is considered community service?